 Emissions of dust to air can occur during the preparation of the land (e.g. demolition, land clearing, and earth moving), and during construction.
 Emissions can vary substantially from day to day, depending on the level of activity, the specific operations being undertaken, and the weather conditions.
-A large proportion of the emissions result from site plant and road vehicles moving over temporary roads and open ground.
+A significant proportion of dust emissions may result from site plant and road vehicles moving over temporary roads and open ground.
 If mud is allowed to get onto local roads, dust emissions can occur at some distance from the originating site.
-The scale of these impacts depends on the dust suppression and other mitigation measures applied.
+The scale of these impacts depends on site conditions, effective planning of site works, dust suppression and other mitigation measures applied.

-In terms of effects, construction sites can give rise to annoyance due to the soiling of surfaces by dust.
-Very high levels of soiling can also damage plants and affect the diversity of ecosystems.
-Additionally, there is evidence of major construction sites increasing long term particulate matter ( $PM{10}$ ) concentrations and the number of days when $PM{10}$ concentrations exceed 50μg/m, the daily limit value for this pollutant.
-Exposure to $PM{10}$ has long been associated with a range of health effects.
+In terms of effects, construction sites may give rise to annoyance due to the soiling of surfaces by dust.
+Very high levels of soiling also has the potential to damage plants and affect the diversity of ecosystems.
+Additionally, there is evidence of major construction sites increasing long term particulate matter concentrations.
+Exposure to PM{10} has long been associated with a range of health effects, with an increasing focus on the smallest particles such as PM{15} and smaller.1

 Local planning authorities often require the air quality impacts of new developments to be assessed as part of the decision making process, either as a standalone document or as part of a wider Environmental Impact Assessment (EIA).
-The latter requires both the construction and operational phases of developments to be considered, and as a result many stand-alone air quality assessments also consider the impacts of both phases of new developments.
-In London the Mayor has recently introduced a requirement for construction impact assessments for major developments.
+The latter requires both the construction and operational phases of developments to be considered, and as a result many standalone air quality assessments also consider the impacts of both phases of new developments.
+In London the Mayor introduced a requirement for construction impact assessments for major developments.3

-This document is designed to provide guidance for developers, their consultants and environmental health practitioners on how to undertake a construction impact assessment (including demolition and earthworks as appropriate).
-The construction impact assessment may be a standalone document (possibly including other environmental impacts such as noise) or incorporated into an Air Quality Assessment or EIA.
+This document is designed to provide guidance for developers, their consultants and environmental health practitioners on how to undertake a construction dust impact assessment (including demolition and earthworks as appropriate).
+The construction dust impact assessment may be a standalone document (possibly including other environmental impacts such as noise) or incorporated into an Air Quality Assessment or EIA.
+The document will also assist those preparing Dust Management Plan documents, for example where there is a requirement through a Condition of planning approval.

-The impacts depend on the mitigation measures adopted.
+The magnitude of impacts depend on the mitigation measures adopted.
 Therefore the emphasis in this document is on classifying the risk of dust impacts from a site, which will then allow mitigation measures commensurate with that risk to be identified.

 In Environmental Statements (ESs) and Air Quality Assessments the terms 'impacts' and 'effects' are often used interchangeably.
 In this document the term 'impact' has been used to describe a change in concentration or dust deposition and 'effect' to describe the consequences of any impacts.